 Small Batch Beer Co.

-Small Batch began as Winston-Salem’s nano-brewery in 2014.
+Small Batch began as Winston-Salem’s nano-brewery in 2014 right near some of the best Winston Salem hotels.
 Though they have grown in size and support, each beer is still brewed in limited quantities and with love.
 Every brew uses locally sourced ingredients such as Blood Orange IPA or Percolator Mocha Stout.

 There is always a vast and ever-changing selection on deck.
 The energy of the establishment is easygoing yet elevated.
 It feels quaint and hip simultaneously, with plenty of vintage flairs and reclaimed wood.